White-Hat-Security/White-Hat-Security.github.io/_posts/2021-05-14-Hack-The-Box:-Nibbles.md

 ![]({{ site.baseurl }}/images/HTB-Nibbles-Screenshots/file-permi.png "an image title")

-If everythgin works correctly you should see a root shell!
+If everything works correctly you should see a root shell!

 ![]({{ site.baseurl }}/images/HTB-Nibbles-Screenshots/root.png "an image title")